KennethWangDotDev/TypographyHandbook/README.md

 - `npm install -g boy`
 - `boy foo` to install to the `foo` directory
 - `boy .` to install to the current directory

+### Other Projects
+If you like this project then I encourage you to check out a few of my other projects that go great with Boy.

+- [Lost Grid](https://github.com/corysimmons/lost) - Quite simply the best grid out there in every comparison available.
+Simple yet incredibly powerful.
+- [Typographic](https://github.com/corysimmons/typographic) - Insanely powerful yet easy-to-use responsive typography.
+Includes vertical rhythm, font stacks, modular scale, and more.